b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ```
 *This is best when a view is too slow to query and when the table can be refreshed often enough for the use case.*

-There are even more elaborate ways to create a table.
-Some databases support materialied view creation which is similar to creating your own table.
+There are even more elaborate ways to create a table for multi-level queries.
+Some databases support materialied views which are similar to tables.
 You can create temporary tables which are automatically deleted when the database session ends.
-You can incrementally maintain a table instead of rebulding it from scratch each time.
+You can often incrementally maintain a table instead of rebulding it from scratch each time.
 You can compute data sets using other tools such as python and load the data into a table.

 ## WHEN
 Let's consider some example mutli-level queries and see if they can be written more simply as single-level queries.